What is a micro:bit?

 Learn to code

 Learning to code is more than a technical skill.
 Coding develops soft skills like Computational Thinking, attention to detail, collaboration, creativity and problem solving.

 Teamwork and collaboration

 As previously mentioned, building a product or a working prototype requires collaboration between numerous people with different skills and working styles.
-Similarly, to mirror real world professional situations, students in our classes are grouped together when developing a product with micro:bit.
+Our technology camps emphasize teamwork and collaboration, mirroring real-world professional situations.
+Students work in groups, taking on different responsibilities and learning from each other as they create their micro:bit projects.
 Every member of the team has to select a specific responsibility, decide on deadline, communicate progress with the team members and learn from each other.

 Learning to make products or prototypes with micro:bit is a well rounded activity which teaches students technical skills like electronics, prototyping, testing, and coding.
 Students also gain transferable life skills like design thinking, communication and collaboration.
 Activities like this expose students to the emerging technologies they interact with every day, and encourages them to not just be consumers of technology but also creators of solutions while preparing them for technology first careers.